-Here are some practical recommendations on which memory cards to get for the Sony a6400 so that you can take advantage of all of the camera’s features.
+Here are some practical recommendations on which memory card to get for the Sony a6400 so that you can take advantage of all of the camera’s features.

-Here’s a collection of photos I’ve taken with the FujiFilm X-T3 specifically focusing on its high-ISO performance.
+Here’s a collection of photos I’ve taken with the Fujifilm X-T3 specifically focusing on its high-ISO performance in low light conditions.

 Here’s a collection of travel-type photos I’ve taken with a FujiFilm X-T2 mirrorless camera.